JeffersonLab/hallc_replay_XEM/CALIBRATION/hms_hodo_calib/README.md

 3. Replay the data with ptofusinginvadc=0 and the new parameter files (the simplest is to copy phodo_TWcalib_runnumber.param to phodo_TWcalib.param).

-4. Determine the the effective propagation speeed in the paddle, the time difference between the positive and negative PMTs and then the relative time difference of all paddles compared to paddle 7 in plane S1X.
+4. Determine the effective propagation speed in the paddle, the time difference between the positive and negative PMTs and then the relative time difference of all paddles compared to paddle 7 in plane S1X.
 The script puts cuts on H.cal.etracknorm, H.hgcer.npeSum and H.hod.betanotrack to select electrons.
 These cuts are hard coded as  etrknrm_low_cut = 0.7, npngcer_npeSum_low_cut = 0.7 , betanotrack_low_cut = 0.5 and betanotrack_hi_cut = 1.5.
 These may need to be modified.
 The event must have a track.

+*** Make sure to have included H.hgcer.* and H.cal.etracknorm in the ROOT tree

      a.
-Start "root -l" and then  .x  fitHodoCalib.C+("entire_root_filename",runnumber)
+Start "root -l" and then  .x  fitHodoCalib.C+("current_dir/to/ROOT_filename.root",Run_Number)

      b.
 This creates the parameter file "../../PARAM/HMS/HODO/hhodo_Vpcalib_runnumber.param"

      c.
 It also creates the root file HodoCalibPlots_runnumber.root

      d.
-To analyze cosmic data :  .x  fitHodoCalib.C+("entire_root_filename",runnumber,kTRUE)
+To analyze cosmic data :  .x  fitHodoCalib.C+("current_dir/to/ROOT_filename.root",Run_Number,kTRUE)

      e.
-For csomic data the spped of light is set to -30 cm/ns and the PID cut is just on P.hod.betanotrack with the default of betanotrack_low_cut = -1.2 and betanotrack_hi_cut = -.7
+For cosmic data the speed of light is set to -30 cm/ns and the PID cut is just on P.hod.betanotrack with the default of betanotrack_low_cut = -1.2 and betanotrack_hi_cut = -.7